 - Starting 2 hours before your scheduled arrival time, do not eat or drink anything.
 This includes water.

-The Day of Your Procedure
+The Morning of Your Procedure

 - Wear comfortable, loose-fitting pants with an elastic waistband.

-- Leave valuables, such as credit cards, jewelry, or your checkbook, at home.
+- Leave valuable items (such as credit cards, jewelry, and your checkbook) at home.

-- Before you are taken into the operating room, you will need to remove your eyeglasses, hearing aids, dentures, prosthetic device(s), wig, and religious articles, such as a rosary.
+- Before you’re taken into the operating room, you will need to remove your hearing aids, dentures, prosthetic device(s), wig, and religious articles.

-- Your Health Care Proxy form, if you have completed one.
+- Your Health Care Proxy form and other advance directives, if you have completed them.

 - This guide.
 Your healthcare team will use this guide to teach you how to care for yourself after your procedure.

-Once You’re in the Hospital
+Once you’re in the hospital

 - Review your medical history with you.

-- Talk to you about the kind of anesthesia (medication to make you sleep) you will receive.
+- Talk with you about the kind of anesthesia you will receive.

-- Answer any questions you may have about your anesthesia
+- Answer any questions you may have about your anesthesia.

-You will walk into the operating room or you can be taken on a stretcher.
+You will either walk into the operating room or be taken in on a stretcher.
 A member of the operating room team will help you onto the operating bed.
 Once you’re comfortable, your anesthesiologist will give you anesthesia through your IV line and you will fall asleep.
 You will also get fluids through your IV line during and after your procedure.

-Once you are fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
-The breathing tube is usually taken out while you are still in the operating room.
+After you’re fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
+You will also have a urinary catheter (Foley®) placed to drain urine from your bladder.

 After Your Procedure